tderick/backup-companion/README.md

 We provide different image variants for different versions of PostgreSQL client tools.
 Always use the tag that matches your database version.

 *   `your-dockerhub-username/backup-companion:latest`: Points to the latest stable PostgreSQL version (recommended for most users).
-*   `your-dockerhub-username/backup-companion:pg17`: Rolling tag for the latest release supporting PostgreSQL 17.
+*   `tderick/backup-companion:1.0-pg17`: Rolling tag for the latest release supporting PostgreSQL 17.
-*   `your-dockerhub-username/backup-companion:pg14`: Rolling tag for the latest release supporting PostgreSQL 14.
+*   `tderick/backup-companion:1.0-pg16`: Rolling tag for the latest release supporting PostgreSQL 16.
-*   `your-dockerhub-username/backup-companion:1.0-pg17`: Immutable tag for a specific release of the backup scripts and PostgreSQL 17 tools.
+*   `tderick/backup-companion:1.0-pg16`: Rolling tag for the latest release supporting PostgreSQL 15.

 ## CLI Usage (`docker run`)